qpdf/qpdf/README.md

 make install
 ```

 Packagers may set DESTDIR, in which case make install will install inside of DESTDIR, as is customary with many packages.
+Please also see the "Notes for Packagers" section of the manual.

 For more detailed general information, see the "INSTALL" file in this directory.
 If you are already accustomed to building and installing software that uses autoconf, there's nothing new for you in the INSTALL file.
 Note that qpdf uses `autoconf` but not `automake`.
 We have our own system of Makefiles that allows cross-directory dependencies, doesn't use recursive make, and works better on non-UNIX platforms.

 # Building without wchar_t